oucs-teaching/cosc349-labs/lab12.md

 ## Expiry of the AWS Educate sessions

-The validity of the "role" that allows you to use AWS Educate is set to be one hour by default.
+The validity of the "role" that allows you to use AWS Educate seems to be set to be around one hour, by default.

 Keep this in mind when deploying your applications to the cloud, since it means that you should check that after an hour or so, your application still works.
 In particular, just passing your `.aws/credentials` to your cloud scripting means it will only work until your role refreshes.